wailsapp/wails/v2/pkg/templates/templates/sveltekit-ts/README.md

 ## Important Notes

 1. Server files will cause build failures.
-Because wails serves SvelteKit as a static site, using any `+laout.server.ts`, `+page.server.ts`, or `+server.ts` pages will fail to build since all routes are pre-rendered.
+Because wails serves SvelteKit as a static site, using any `+layout.server.ts`, `+page.server.ts`, or `+server.ts` pages will fail to build since all routes are pre-rendered.

 1. Anything that causes full page navigation (like `window.location.href = '/<some>/<page>`) or reloads when using wails dev.
 What this means is possibly losing the ability to call any runtime, and breaking the app.
-Work around this by using the svelte `goto` functino from `$app/navigation`.
+Work around this by using the svelte `goto` function from `$app/navigation`.
 More details [here](https://wails.io/docs/next/guides/sveltekit/#3-important-notes).

 1. Server files notwithstanding, `+page.ts`, works well with load() functions in the typical sveltekit way, like this: